 Andrew Stonerock grew up in Nashville, Tennessee where he was introduced to music at a high level from an early age.
 As a teenager he realized that he wanted music to be his career.
 He continues to dedicate himself to being a multi-talented musician with proficiency on saxophone, flute, clarinet, and oboe.
 He is equally comfortable performing and teaching in all styles including, but not limited to, classical, jazz, rock, funk, swing, and dixieland.

-As a jazz/commercial saxophonist Andrew has performed with Boyz II Men, Steve Vai, Natalie Cole, John Fedchock, Marvin Stamm, Nenna Freelon and Brad Leali, among others.
+As a jazz/commercial saxophonist Andrew has performed with Boyz II Men, Steve Vai, Natalie Cole, John Fedchock, Marvin Stamm, and Nenna Freelon, among others.
 While living in Denver, he regularly played with the Legacy Jazz Orchestra and the Ninth and Lincoln Big Band and was a member of the Colorado Saxophone Quartet, a saxophone quartet that performs jazz music.
 Andrew runs his own jazz group (Andrew Stonerock Jazz Quintet) that has been featured at the Kinser Jazz Festival and the Charlie Christian Jazz Festival.
 Andrew's first CD Pavlov's Waterfall was released in 2015.
-He will be releasing another CD in the Fall of 2017.

 He is also in high demand as a woodwind doubler.
 Andrew has played over 50 different shows at various theatres including the Buell Theatre, the Arvada Arts Center, Alabama Shakespeare Festival, the Colorado Light Opera, Actors Guild Playhouse, and Theatre Coppell, among others.
 While living in Dallas, Andrew was in especially high demand playing in over 20 productions in 4 years.